Lifetime ISA

-A new way of shaving to help first-time buyers aged 18-39 get onto the property ladder.
+A new way of saving to help first-time buyers aged 18-39 get onto the property ladder.
 Save up to £4,000 a year and receive a 25% bonus from the government.
 Plus!
-Receive an additional interest rate from Unity Mutual of 1.5%.
+Receive an additional interest rate from Unity Mutual of 4%.

 If you’re thinking about saving for your first home and in need of a little financial boost, our Lifetime ISA could be just what you’re looking for.

-Whilst saving with Unity Mutual you will have the reassurance of your money being fully protected as well as the security of free life cover.
-This could be either 101% of the value of your account or £5,000*
+Whilst saving with Unity Mutual you will have the reassurance of your money being fully protected under the Financial Services Compensation Scheme (FSCS).

 When you’re ready to withdraw your Lifetime ISA funds to buy your first home, all you need to do is let your conveyancer know.
-They will then provide Unity Mutual with a declaration and we’ll pay the amount requested.
+They will then provide Unity Mutual with the relevant declarations and we’ll pay the amount requested.

 If the purchase of your property doesn’t complete, your conveyancer will return your funds to us and Unity Mutual will continue to invest them on your behalf until you’re ready to buy again.